 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-So Long Spring at the Palo Alto Native Plant Nursery (Palo Alto)
+Beat the Heat at Palo Alto Baylands Native Plant Nursery (Palo Alto)

 During the hot, long days of summer, plants relish in the sunshine and grow more quickly.
 Unfortunately, invasive weedy species love the summer, too!
 Removing invasive plants frees up space and nutrients for natives like gumplant and sticky monkey flower, and we need your help to clear them out of our nursery.
 Additionally, we will care for our native seedlings so they can grow strong until the winter planting season.
 Beat the heat in our native plant nursery and help propagate next year’s crop of 45,000 native seedlings!

 Celebrate Honeybee Day at Palo Alto Baylands (Palo Alto)

 This one is for you, beekeepers and bug-lovers.
 Urban honeybees rely on open, pesticide-free areas where they can pollinate native flowers and collect pollen to bring back to the hive.
 California Bee Plant, a native species that we plant, is one of their favorites!
 Saturday is National Honeybee Day, so join us at this 1,940 acre marshland to help support honeybees and the native marsh flowers they help to pollinate.

 Rail Breeding Season at Martin Luther King Jr. Shoreline (Oakland)